 Extra Features & Better for VR or Gaming

 Along with two lenses, the Galaxy S9+ has an all-new Portrait photography mode.
 Similar to what we’ve seen from the iPhone 8/X and Galaxy Note 8, but even better.
-This new portrait mode comes with live focus controls and unique bokeh filters you can add photos, in real-time.
-This is only on the Galaxy S9+
+This portrait mode comes with live focus controls and unique bokeh filters you can add photos, in real-time.
+This is only on the Galaxy S9+.

 Additionally, we recommend you get the bigger Galaxy S9+ if you’re going to watch a lot of movies, play games, or enjoy VR content with your phone.
 All of those things will be bigger and better if you get the right phone.
+And now that you can get the Galaxy S9+ with 128GB or even 256GB of storage, the choice is a no-brainer.